Skip to content

 class TestBigQueryService:

-# Only method needed to test full service
+# The only method needed to test full service

 def test_service(self):

-# And all the client to use our mocked API calls
+# Additionally, all client interactions are patched to use the mocked API calls.

 with patch(